Dr. Giuseppe MAZZA

 At present, a discussion is going on whether the other extant lines, Lorees and Lorikeets, can be considered classifiable as separate lines, or considered as belonging to the family of the Psittacidae, but there are still no certainties about this matter from the Commision for Zoological Nomenclature (ICZN).

-The Lorees and Lorikeets (family Loriti ), are a group of even 55 species spread over the Oceanic habitat comprised between Sulawesi and Philippines up to Tahiti and the Fiji Islands through Australia and mainly New Guinea, Maluku and Solomon Islands, where most of them do live.
+The Lorees and the Lorikeets (family Psittacidae, subfamily Loriinae) are a group of even 55 species spread over the ocean habitat comprised between Sulawesi and the Philippines up to Tahiti and the Fiji Islands through Australia and mainly New Guinea, Maluku and Solomon Islands, where most of the species do live.

 They are noteworthy birds, great eaters of nectar and therefore furnished of a brush-like tongue with which they can efficaciously clean up the interior of the flowers, completing their diet also with fruits and insects.